davidus27/poker-game/README.md

 The lobby supports local play, hosting, and joining.
 The host runs the authoritative game engine; guests receive only their seat-private snapshots.

+Playing with people only requires to copy-paste starting ticket.
+You can play
+together through internet or locally without needing any server!

 New local game shows the current table settings (6 players, 1000 chips, blinds 5/10) and asks if you want to change them.
 Press Enter to keep the defaults.